This guide can help you figure out your needs and options for bullet-resistant windows and doors.

 UL Security Listed: Underwriters Lab (a certified lab with renowned expertise) conducts the test.
 This is the highest confidence level product.

-Unless the product and the installation have BOTH been certified, it is extremely rare for an existing window frame or door jamb to support ballistic impact.
-Structural reinforcement of these elements is normally required for door and window installations.
+Unless the product and the installation have BOTH been certified, it is unusual for an existing window frame or door jamb to support ballistic impact.
+Structural reinforcement of these elements is normally required for bullet-resistant door and window installations.

-A window film, pane of bullet-resistant glass or certified ballistic door must be supported by a wall, frame, and jamb that are also engineered to withstand a ballistic event.
+A window with security film, a pane of bullet-resistant glass, or a certified ballistic door panel must be supported by a wall, frame, and jamb that are also engineered to withstand a ballistic event in order to achieve full ballistic integrity.

 Adding a ballistic window shade or door cover requires no reinforcement due to the nature of the material - it catches the bullet rather than simply withstanding it.